Get

 Maybe your puppy prefers shorter sessions more frequently.
 Consider their needs and your schedule and talk to your vet for tailored advice for your dog’s needs since some dog breeds will need more exercise than others.
 Plan and adjust if your dog appears to be overly tired or hyperactive.
 Keep in mind that, rather than long walks, puppies’ exercise should consist more of natural play sessions.
 This will enable them to build up muscle, strengthen joints, and learn how to interact with others.

-Do not over-exercise puppies when they’re this age.
+Do not over-exercise a 4-month-old puppy.
 If your dog is tired on a walk, do not force them to keep walking.
 Excessive or high-impact exercise could cause bone and joint development issues.
 We particularly don’t recommend jumping or high-impact activities until your puppy is fully grown.

 Be mindful of the weather.
 Puppies don’t regulate their temperature as well as adult dogs, so avoid exercising them outdoors on excessively hot or cold days.
 Going out early in the morning or late in the evening is best in hot weather.
 On cold days, consider waiting for it to get warmer around the middle part of the day.